PoliTok-DE: A Multimodal Dataset of Political TikToks and Deletions From Germany: Data Collection

 \section{Data Collection}

-Our dataset is a collection of multimodal TikTok posts related to the Saxony state election in 2024.
-We collected posts in a time range starting 2 months before the elections, which took place on 01.09.2024, and ending 3 months after the elections, \emph{i.e.}\ between 01.07.2024 and 30.11.2024.
-Afterward, we determined which posts were deleted from the platform.
-Finally, we annotated a sample of the dataset for our case study (see \autoref{sec:case-study}).
-The data collection proceeded in four stages, as shown in \autoref{fig:data_collection}.
+Our dataset comprises two collections of multimodal TikTok posts, one for each of two German elections: the Saxony state election of September 2024 and the federal election (Bundestagswahl) of February 2025.
+The dataset was gathered using a four-stage pipeline, shown in \autoref{fig:data_collection}: we found election-related posts using the TikTok research API (stage I), scraped their full media from the TikTok website (stage II), later determined which posts had been deleted from the platform (stage III), and annotated a sample of the posts (stage IV).
+We describe each stage below, and then introduce each collection.

 \paragraph{Stage I: Research API} The TikTok research API provides a way to search for posts using \textit{keywords}.
-We formulated a list of keywords related to the Saxony state elections and queried the research API (more details in \autoref{sec:research-api-keywords}).
+For each collection, we formulated a list of keywords related to the election (\emph{e.g.}\ \textit{afd}, \textit{bundestag}) and queried the research API (the full keyword lists are in \autoref{sec:research-api-keywords}).
 Besides the keywords, we also restricted the query to content posted in Germany (\textit{region=DE}).
-During the data collection time range, we collected posts daily.
+During the collection window, we collected posts daily.
 According to TikTok documentation\footnote{\url{https://developers.tiktok.com/doc/research-api-faq}}, the research API needs 48 hours (2 days) to mirror the content from the website.
 The content that is deleted from TikTok during this time window never makes it to the research API.
 Our own experiments showed a larger time lag, so we collected the data for each day 96 hours (4 days) later.
 The research API provided post IDs and metadata, \emph{i.e.}\ post description, engagement metrics, and more.
-However, the research API does not provide the post media, such as video, images, and audio, so we retrieved them in the next stage.
+However, the research API does \textit{not} provide the post media, such as video, images, and audio, so we retrieved them in the next stage.
+We also identified two undocumented behaviors of the research API, related to how keywords are matched and the random-sampling mode, which we document in \autoref{sec:api-behaviors}.

 \paragraph{Stage II: Scraping} In the second stage, we scraped the post multimodal media (video, audio, images) directly from the TikTok website.
-This happened daily, directly after stage I. Besides the post media, the second stage also provided post metadata that could be compared to the metadata provided by the research API.
+This happened daily, directly after stage I. Besides the post media, the second stage also provided post metadata, \emph{e.g.}\ engagement metrics, that could be compared to the metadata provided by the research API.